TheRubick/devops-exercises/topics/kubernetes/README.md

 </b></details>

 <details>
 <summary>True or False?
-Pods specified by the selector field of ReplicaSet must be created by the ReplicaSet itself</summary><br><b>
+Pods specified by the selector field of ReplicaSet must be created by the ReplicaSet itself ✅ </summary><br><b>

 False.
 The Pods can be already running and initially they can be created by any object.
 It doesn't matter for the ReplicaSet and not a requirement for it to acquire and monitor them.
 </b></details>

 <details>
 <summary>True or False?
-In case of a ReplicaSet, if Pods specified in the selector field don't exists, the ReplicaSet will wait for them to run before doing anything</summary><br><b>
+In case of a ReplicaSet, if Pods specified in the selector field don't exists, the ReplicaSet will wait for them to run before doing anything ✅ </summary><br><b>

 False.
 It will take care of running the missing Pods.
 </b></details>

 <details>
-<summary>In case of a ReplicaSet, Which field is mandatory in the spec section?</summary><br><b>
+<summary>In case of a ReplicaSet, Which field is mandatory in the spec section? ❎ </summary><br><b>

 The field `template` in spec section is mandatory.
 It's used by the ReplicaSet to create new Pods when needed.
 </b></details>

 <details>
-<summary>You've created a ReplicaSet, how to check whether the ReplicaSet found matching Pods or it created new Pods?</summary><br><b>
+<summary>You've created a ReplicaSet, how to check whether the ReplicaSet found matching Pods or it created new Pods? ✅ </summary><br><b>

 `kubectl describe rs <ReplicaSet Name>`